TomKellyGenetics/slipt/README.md

 devtools::install_github("TomKellyGenetics/slipt", ref="thesis")
 ```

+See the following `thesis` branch for this stable repository: https://github.com/TomKellyGenetics/slipt/tree/thesis

 ## Citation

 Please cite this package appropriately when it is used.
 The following manuscript has been submitted to a journal for publication.
 A link to this article or a preprint will be given when it becomes available.